1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 • Best for a locals experience: Mapshalia

-• Best after the Georgia sulphur baths: Culinarium Khasheria (get their Georgian/Vietnamese soups)
+• Best for after the sulphur baths: Culinarium Khasheria (get their Georgian/Vietnamese soups)

-• Best for eating all the Georgian dishes in one go: Passanuri
+• Best for eating all the Georgian dishes in one go: Pasanauri

 Best Cafes in Tbilisi

-Tbilisi is home to beautiful and eccentric art-cafes.
-Not only are they day time hangouts, but some of them turn into night time parties.
+Tbilisi is home to eclectic art-cafes.
+Not only are they daytime hangouts, some of them turn into nighttime parties.

-• Best for a daytime hangout: Fabrika or Cafe Stamba
+• Best for a glamorous atmosphere: Cafe Stamba

-• Best for a nature escape: Tsiskari located at Turtle Lake
+• Best for a nature escape: Ciskari located at Turtle Lake

-• Best for the coffee and pastry: Entree
+• Best for the coffee and a pastry: Entree

 • Best for dessert: Cafe Littera